mholling/nswtopo/README.markdown

 * aerial-lpi-eastcoast: medium resolution imagery for most of the 25k topographic coverage; quite old film imagery (from the 90s?)
 * aerial-google: generally good quality, recent aerial imagery from Google Maps; limited to 250 tiles per six hour period
 * aerial-nokia: reasonable quality aerial imagery from Nokia Maps; limited to 250 tiles per six hours; georeferencing is not always the best and usually requires some manual nudging for best alignment

+## Reference Topographic Layer

+This layer (reference-top) is a copy of the low-res topo layer available from the [SIX viewer](http://lite.maps.nsw.gov.au).
+The original map's poor resolution (175 ppi?) and bad JPEG artifacts make it unsuited to printing, however it is useful to have as a reference to compare against the output of this software.

 ## Annotation Layers